 Tim is a graduate of Clarion University.

-Victoria Waddail is a public affairs professional at Long, Nyquist and Associates in 2015.
-Since then, she has conducted research and policy analysis for clients on a wide variety of issues, and has gained experience in coalitions and public relations.
+Victoria Waddail joined Long, Nyquist and Associates in 2015.
+Since then, she has conducted research and policy analysis for clients on a wide variety of issues, and has gained experience in coalitions, advocacy, and public relations.

-Victoria lives in Central PA.
-She is a 2016 graduate of the Anne B. Anstine Excellence in Public Service Series, a professional leadership program designed to train women to be more effective leaders in government, business, and the community.
-She graduated magna cum laude, Phi Beta Kappa from Washington and Lee University with a Bachelor of Arts degree in Political Science and Mathematics, and volunteers as an Alumni Admission Program representative for her alma mater.
+Victoria graduated magna cum laude, Phi Beta Kappa from Washington and Lee University with a Bachelor of Arts degree in Political Science and Mathematics, and volunteers as an Alumni Admission Program representative for her alma mater.
 Victoria is a member of the Junior League of York and President of the Washington and Lee University Keystone Alumni Chapter.
 She lives in York with her husband Chris and their son, Theodore.

 Doug Rickards is an associate at Long, Nyquist and Associates, where he specializes in regulatory issues and business affairs.
 Doug started his career working on the reelection campaign for Governor Tom Ridge.
 After Governor Ridge was reelected, Doug served in two positions within the administration, in the Office of Scheduling and Advance and as the Deputy Director of the Governor’s Southeast Regional Office.